DaveHaus/lg-ci-shared/WRITEUP.md

 ### Round 1 — Go's Build Model (Mapping Java/Python to Go)

 **My frame:** Java needs a JVM, Python needs an interpreter.
-I knew Go compiled but wasn't sure where the runtime dependency lived.
+I knew Go "runs anywhere" but wasn't sure where the runtime dependency lived.
 Claude confirmed Go compiles to a self-contained native binary — no runtime layer needed on the target machine.
 Also clarified `go get` (adds new deps) vs `go mod download` (pulls existing deps — what CI should use), and added `go vet` as a free built-in static analyzer worth including.

 ---